Mathematics here at Brickhouse

 Collins (Abacus) Challenge Books

 In all classes we have developed Number Fun.
 This session, during the daily maths lesson, centres on teaching and consolidating key number skills and calculation strategies so the children can spend more time applying their understanding to challenging and stimulating activities outlined in the curriculum.
-There is an extra mathematics lessons focused on improving independent maths skills, called Independent Maths.

 In our EYFS, mathematics is also taught daily so they have a really good starting point for their future mathematics learning!
 They focus on the key concepts on early mathematics and use Number Fun to embed their knowledge of number.